GreepTheSheep/old-greepthesheep.github.io/pages/commisions.md

 permalink: /commisions/
 available_slots: 1
 price: 20
+pause: true
 ---

+{% if page.pause %}

+**My commissions for [Openplanet](https://openplanet.dev/) plugins are actually paused.** Please keep an eye on this page if you're looking to commission me, as I will be updating it periodically if I have open slots.

+{% else %}

 I am doing [Openplanet](https://openplanet.dev/) plugin commissions!
 Please keep an eye on this page if you're looking to commission me, as I will be updating it periodically if I have open slots.